wp-plugins/simple-history/readme.txt

 Simple History is a plugin that shows recent changes made within WordPress.

-Users of the system can see what articles have been created, modified or deleted, and what attachments have been uploaded, modified or deleted?
-And so on.
-You get the idea.
+Users of the system can see what articles have been created, modified or deleted, what attachments have been uploaded, modified or deleted, and what plugins that have been activated or deactivated.

+All changes are also avaialable as a RSS feed som you can keep track of the changes made via your favorite RSS reader on your phone, on your iPad, or on your computer.
+Or any where you like.

-It’s a pretty good plugin to have on websites where several people are
+It’s a pretty good plugin to have on websites where several people are involved.

+#### Example scenarios

+Keep track of what other people are doing:
-involved: _”Has someone done anything today?
+_"Has someone done anything today?
 Ah, Sarah uploaded the new press release and created an article for it.
-Good.
-Now I know.”_
+Great!
+Now I don't have to do that."_

-It fits perfectly on your dashboard – or on a separate page.
-It's all configurable.
+Or for debug purposes:
+_"The site feels very slow since yesterday.
+Has anyone done anything special? ...
+Ah, Steven activated 'naughy-plugin-x', that must be it."

 #### See it in action
 See the plugin in action with this short screencast: